mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 “Personally” means historically or personally, anyway from generation to generation, each single buddha and ancestor received this mirror and preserved, maintained, and transmitted it: tried to hand it down from generation to generation.
 So that mirror is very personal, but it’s not personal, because many buddhas and many ancestors tried to receive and preserve and transmit it from generation to generation – the *same* mirror.
 So it is *public*, completely public; it’s personal, but it’s public.
 That means you cannot hold it by yourself.
 If you realize how important, how sublime human life is through your life, you cannot hold it [by yourself]; you have to receive it and maintain it and preserve it and transmit it to next generations.
 This is natural.

 So what is the essence of human life which you have attained – enlightenment – saying how sublime human life is, how important human life is?
-This is in [you], this enlightenment is really personal – but it’s not personal, it’s really for everyone.
+This is in [you]; this enlightenment is really personal – but it’s not personal, it’s really for everyone.
 Naturally it’s coming up, and you try to receive it and maintain it and transmit it.
 You want to say something about it to your sons, to your daughters, to your friends, to the next generations.
 So it becomes public.

 So, that is a mirror. *Mirror* means the same and one place where all sentient beings live in peace, in harmony, beyond your speculation.
-So-called *truth*, we say. *Truth* is an inexplainable state of existence, which is constantly going as [things] truly are.
+So-called *truth*, we say. *Truth* is an unexplainable state of existence, which is constantly going as [things] truly are.
 [Temporarily we call that] *truth*.
 Sometimes we say *universe*, the *whole universe*.
 Because it’s pretty hard to explain it in words.

 #### 10:04